 Papallacta is about a 2 hour drive south of Quito.
 There they have thermal pools that are heated by volcanoes.
 I got my first ever massage, a hot rock massage!
 And then spent a few hours in our private hot pool outside the beautiful cabin that we rented for the night.
 The next morning we went in the hot pools again, then we took off for a 5-hour drive to el oriente (East of Quito where the Rainforest is).
 As we drove the temperature got warmer and more humid.

-Me with the spear in the "museo":
+This was our cabin in Papallacta: Me with the spear in the "museo":

-We've had a holiday concert, holiday party, lots of practices for the concert, and more!
+Lastly, we ate lunch at a restaurant on the river and then headed home.
+On that Sunday we drove 8 hours from El Oriente back to Quito.
+The weeks after Quito days were when I taught my students full-time.
+I loved it and it was busy!We've had a holiday concert, holiday party, lots of practices for the concert, and more!
 At our holiday party we made Christmas ornaments and cookies.
 Yesterday was the last day of school.
 My students made me a cute book where they all wrote a thank you note and drew a picture.
 It was sweet.
 I was sadder to leave than I thought I'd be!
 But I'm leaving with great recommendations and memories.
 My students asked me at least 20x during the day if I could stay longer, or said things along the lines of, "PLEASE DON'T GO, MISS KREESTI" One of the little girls even recommended that I find an Ecuadorian man and get married so that I can stay here forever.
 HAha.

 Here is all of fourth-grade (minus like 8 kids who left early for Christmas vacation) on the last day of school yesterday.